QTDUadmin/QTDUsite/content/location-accommodation/about-Brisbane/index.md

 ### Public Transport

 For infomation about Brisbane's public transport networks, visit the [Translink website](https://translink.com.au/).
-If you are planning to use public transport while you're here, we recommend purchasing a GoCard, however technology has recently been upgraded to allow credit cards on most services.
+If you are planning to use public transport while you're here, we recommend purchasing a GoCard, however technology has recently been upgraded to allow credit cards on trains and ferries (not buses).

 Note that services are less frequent on weekends, particularly Sundays.